 Rent a bike or surrey from Wheel Fun Rentals or Segway of Louisville and explore the beautiful Waterfront Park.
 The park features biking and walking paths, playgrounds (yes, more than one!), splash parks, special events and more.

 Photo op: Sit on Abe’s lap at the Lincoln Memorial, which tells the story of how, as a young man, Lincoln began developing his abhorrence of slavery while watching slaves being loaded onto riverboats on the Ohio River.

 - Take the scenic parkways, or a quick trip via the interstate, to the Louisville Zoo.
 Visit the polar bears and sea lions at the new Glacier Run, splash in the water park and feed a lorikeet, all hands-on-activities that will delight kids and grownups alike.

-A constant 60 degrees underground, the Louisville Mega Cavern is a perfect activity for a rainy or sweltering summer day.
-With more than 17 miles of underground passageways beneath the City of Louisville, Louisville Zoo and Watterson Expressway.
-You’ll discover a guided tram tour rich in history, geology, mining and recycling.
+- A constant 60 degrees underground, the Louisville Mega Cavern is a perfect activity for a rainy or sweltering summer day.
+With more than 17 miles of underground passageways beneath the city, Louisville Zoo and Watterson Expressway, you’ll discover a guided tram tour rich in history, geology, mining and recycling.